radleylewis/technical_guides/README.md

 paru -S auto-cpufreq
 sudo systemctl enable --now auto-cpufreq.service
 ```
-> !NOTE: you may also like to check out `tlp`, although for my use case `tlp` does not work with COSMIC's power applet.
+> !NOTE: you may also like to check out `tlp`, although for my use case `tlp` does not work with COSMIC's power applet (see next step).

 2. install `power-profiles-daemon`:
 ```bash